 The central buffet and bar area was well stocked and tidy.
 We arrived at 8.20am when breakfast was being served and stayed until 10.20am.

 Hot food included sausages, beans, bacon and scrambled eggs.
 There were also croissants, fruit, yoghurts and cereals, fruit juices, hot drinks from an instant machine, and wine, beers and spirits.
-There was actually more on offer than I’d realised.
+There was actually more on offer than I’d thought there would be.

 You could pay extra for Champagne or Prosecco.